- Black & white

 Raider is such a good boy!
 He doesn’t bark much, only when there’s a good reason to bark and after his foster brother has already sent out the alert.
 He is totally fine in the house uncrated, whether someone is home or not.
 He likes to lie next to his foster brother’s crate to nap.
 They don’t really play together but they seem comforted by each other’s presence.

 Raider is neutered, microchipped and current on his vaccinations.
-He will need to go through heartworm treatment (at ESRA’s expense) and that takes about 60 days.
+He has completed the pre-treatment for heartworms but will need to finish his treatment in his foster-to-adopt home (at ESRA’s expense).
 Raider has gotten carsick, so it would be best not to feed him before a road trip and to consult with your vet for possible medication to help with nausea.

 Don’t miss out on this sweet gorgeous boy!
 He’s ready to go to his foster-to-adopt home now!